A generalized e-value feature detection method with FDR control at multiple resolutions: Examples for SFEFP

 \subsection{eDS-filter: multilayer FDR control by data splitting}

-\cite{Dai2022} proposed the DS procedure as a feature detection method with asymptotic FDR control, specifically tailored for high-dimensional regression models.
-In order to establish multilayer FDR control, we first extend the DS method to group detection.
-We begin by reviewing the DS method.
+Dai et al.~\cite{Dai2022} proposed the DS procedure and its refinement (MDS) as feature detection methods with asymptotic FDR control, specifically tailored for high-dimensional regression models.
+It has been demonstrated through extensive simulations~\cite{Dai2022,dai2023scale} that DS and MDS exhibit significantly higher power than knockoff when features are highly correlated in regression models.
+Inspired by this, in this paper, we extend the DS method to group detection by constructing group mirror statistics~\cite{dai2016knockoff}.
+Then we establish the \textit{eDS-filter} for multilayer FDR control.